AICAE/3DPartClassification/Readme.md

 ## Prerequisits

+This method does not requrie GPU to complete the training, laptop CPU is fine

 ### Tested platforms
 The whole workflow has currently tested on Ubuntu 18.04/20.04 only, while it should work on windows, just taking time to sort out C++ building dependencies.
-OpenCV and OpenCASCADE C++ dev env should be installed, which is troublesoome on Windows.
+OpenCV FreeCAD, and OpenCASCADE C++ dev env should be installed, which is troublesoome on Windows.

 Windows users can download the preprocessed data in numpy file format.